score-json/nlohmann_json/docs/mkdocs/docs/api/basic_json/crend.md

 ```

 Returns an iterator to the reverse-end; that is, one before the first element.
 This element acts as a placeholder,
-attempting to access it results in undefined behavior.
+attempting to access it results in undefined behaviour.

 ![Illustration from cppreference.com](../../images/range-rbegin-rend.svg)